thanhanphan17/thanhanphan17/README.md

 ### 💻 &nbsp;About Me

 🎓 I'm studying Information Technology at HCMC University of Science.
-🔭 I am currently working at ZaloPay as Software Engineer.

 ### 🛠 &nbsp;Tech Stack